 Frequently asked questions

-- Why are health insurance premiums reviewed every year?
+- Why are premiums going up now?

 - When will I hear about my new premium?